 BoE's Carney urges City of London to step up ahead of climate summit

-LONDON, Feb 27 (Reuters) - Bank of England Governor Mark Carney called on London's money managers to help speed a transition to a low-carbon future on Thursday, aiming to usher in a new era where every professional financial decision takes climate change into account.
+LONDON, Feb 27 (Reuters) - Bank of England Governor Mark Carney called on London's money managers on Thursday to help speed a transition to a low-carbon future, aiming to usher in a new era where every professional financial decision takes climate change into account.

-Carney wants to leverage a U.N. climate summit in November to strengthen a raft of initiatives aimed at spurring a massive reallocation of capital away from polluting industries in time to prevent global warming toppling industrial society.
+Carney wants to leverage a U.N. climate summit in November to strengthen a raft of initiatives to spur a major reallocation of capital away from polluting industries in time to prevent global warming toppling industrial society.

-"Given the scale of the climate challenge and the rising expectations of our citizens, 2020 must be a year of climate action where everybody's in, and that includes the world's leading financial centre," Carney said in remarks prepared for delivery at an event at London's Guildhall on Thursday.
+"Private finance will have a critical role to play in a successful transition to a net zero (carbon emissions) economy," Carney told an event at London's Guildhall, also attended by European Central Bank President Christine Lagarde.

+"We should make no mistake about it: Achieving net zero requires a whole economy transition.
+Every company, every bank, every insurer, every investor will have to adjust business models.
+But doing so will turn an existential risk...into the greatest commercial opportunity of our time," Carney said.

 Carney hopes such measures will help the financial industry drive transformational change in energy, agriculture, heating, transport, fashion and other sectors needed to help Britain achieve its goal of net zero carbon emissions by 2050.

-"The objective is that every professional financial decision will need to take climate change into account," the BoE said in statement.
+"The (ECB) is now reviewing the extent to which climate-related risks are understood and priced by the market and is paying close attention to how credit-rating agencies incorporate such risks into their assessments of creditworthiness," Lagarde said.

+"Preparatory work is also under way for a macroprudential stress test to assess climate-related risks, with the first results expected by the end of the year."

-With the Earth on track for temperature increases that some scientists and economists believe could put the survival of modern societies at risk, the summit is seen as a critical test of the 2015 Paris Agreement to combat climate change.
+With the Earth on track for temperature increases that some scientists and economists believe could endanger the survival of modern societies, the Glasgow summit is seen as a critical test of the 2015 Paris Agreement to combat climate change.

 ((M.Green@thomsonreuters.com;))